 - Cyber security.
 Austal's production of vessels for the US, Australian and other governments means that it handles sensitive information regarding people and vessels.
 This information may be used in vessel operation.
-Austal has established information handling policies and standards and cyber security measures that seek to prevent the disclosure and theft of such information and is currently working towards achievement of ISO27001 and Defence Industry Security Program accreditation as part of further enhancing the Company's cyber security framework.
+Austal has established information handling policies and standards and cyber security measures that seek to prevent the disclosure and theft of such information and in 2022 achieved ISO27001 accreditation, which further enhances the Company's cyber security framework.
+As a defence provider to the Commonwealth of Australia, Austal Australia is certified under the Department of Defence's Defence Industry Security Program (DISP) and as a prime contractor to the US Department of Defence, Austal USA complies with the National Institute of Standards and Technology SP800-171 Standard (NIST 800-171).
 However, third parties retain the ability to access even the most well protected systems.
-This may create levels of interference or public disclosure, such as demands of large financial payments or interruption of service. - Significant accounting judgments and estimates.
-The assessment of contract revenue in accordance with the Company's accounting policies and international financial reporting standards requires certain estimates to be made of total contract revenues, total contract costs and the current percentage of completion.
-If ultimately inaccurate, this will impact the level of revenue and profit recognised in the Profit and Loss in current and future reporting periods.
+This may create levels of interference or public disclosure, such as demands of large financial payments or interruption of service. - Negative outcome of the regulatory investigation.
+As initially announced to the ASX in January 2019, and in a number of updates since then, Austal Limited, Austal USA and some of their officers have been the subject of investigations by ASIC in Australia, and the Department of Justice and the Securities Exchange Commission in the USA.